 Laugh & then laugh some more

 Find funny sitcoms, movies or comedy specials to watch that will make you laugh.
 The benefits of laughter are well known – reduces stress, releases endorphins and boosts your immune system – all benefits that we need in the middle of a pandemic.
 It doesn’t matter what you watch as long as it’s marked Comedy and makes you laugh.
 We’re not even going to recommend comedians as everyone has their own taste.
-But you can start with Live at the Apollo and Montreal Comedy Festival specials.
 You know who you think is funny!
 Watch their stuff.
+There are tons of comedy specials on Netflix.

 Get some exercise

-Even if you’re social distancing at home, you can still take advantage of the benefits of exercise.
+Even during a lockdown, you can still take advantage of the benefits of exercise.
 It helps not only your physical health but also your mental health as you release endorphins.
-Head outside for a solo run or walk (abide by current social distancing guidelines) or choose from a variety of online exercise routines on YouTube.
+Head outside for a solo run or walk (abide by current social distancing guidelines) or choose from a variety of online exercise routines on Apple Fitness+ or free sessions on BFit@Home or YouTube.

 Do a yoga or stretching practice